Water Chestnuts Nutrition Facts and 12 Health Benefits

 Water chestnuts are a root vegetable.
 Unlike their name, they have no relationship to the common chestnut.
 Water chestnuts are perennial plants that grow and purify the water in swampy garden settings or shallow ponds.
 The edible corms grow underwater attached to rhizomes.
 Water chestnuts are very hardy and require little care.

-Water chestnuts do also possess singular nutritional composition, which makes them an excellent food source worth being a dietary staple.
+Water chestnuts also possess a singular nutritional composition, which makes them an excellent food source worth being a dietary staple.
 For this reason, they are set apart from all the other nuts.
 Moreover, the most significant fact is that they are free from any cholesterol and are almost fat-free.
 They are also gluten-free.

 They have white and crispy flesh and small, rounded corms that can be eaten raw.
 Water chestnuts are a popular ingredient in Chinese cuisine.

-Water Chestnuts Nutrition Facts
+Water Chestnuts Nutritional Value and Facts

 Amount of Water Chestnuts: 1 cup